Teacher Helene Consult with Professor Helene

 A

-Our hospital's proprietary serum-free medium (HELENE Medium), vertical culture vessels, and experienced cell culture specialists - these three elements combined allow us to maintain the quality of the stem cells while culturing and administering up to 2.25 billion stem cells.
+Our hospital's proprietary serum-free culture medium (HELENE Medium), combined with vertical culture vessels and experienced cell culture specialists, allows us to maintain the quality of stem cells while culturing and administering up to 2.25 billion stem cells.
+Without

 Q